Skasselbard/NixOs-ClusterConfig/clusterConfig/Readme.md

 ---
 - The service closure will be called with the defined `selector` `roles` and a `this` attribute after resolving them to a cluster element.
 - As a result you can use the configuration from the resolved elements in the service definition.
+- The machine config can also be accessed with the `config` attribute set of the resulting NixOs module as with all other modules
+  - the config attribute set depends on the currently evaluated machine
+  - meaning it is different for each machine even though it is defined in the same service

 #### Service Definition